GeospatialPython/pyshp/README.md

 ## 3D and Other Geometry Types

 Most shapefiles store conventional 2D points, lines, or polygons.
 But the shapefile format is also capable of storing various other types of geometries as well, including complex 3D surfaces and objects.

 **Shapefiles with measurement (M) values**

 Measured shape types are shapes that include a measurement value at each vertex, for instance speed measurements from a GPS device.
-Shapes with measurement (M) values are added with following methods: "pointm", "multipointm", "linem", and "polygonm".
+Shapes with measurement (M) values are added with the following
+methods: "pointm", "multipointm", "linem", and "polygonm".
 The M-values are specified by adding a third M value to each XY coordinate.
 Missing or unobserved M-values are specified with a None value, or by simply omitting the third M-coordinate.

 	>>> w = shapefile.Writer('shapefiles/test/linem')
 	>>> w.field('name', 'C')